Epoch has some really unique designs going into the fit of the glove.

 Shortstop.com put together a product video for these goalies gloves that you can view here:

-While Epoch might not be a major player in lacrosse gear, their high-end goalie glove – the Epoch Integra Goalie Glove might be one of the top on the market.
+While Epoch might not be a major player in lacrosse gear, they are trying to enter the lacrosse goalie glove scene with the Epoch Integra goalie gloves.

 Lacrosse is my passion!
 The game has given me so much and this blog is my way of giving back to the lax community.
 Specifically the most bad a$$ part of that community - the goalies!
 After learning to play goalie from scratch, I wanted to create a site where I could share what I learned with others so they too can become champions in the crease and in life.
 Learn more about Coach Damon.